ACS: Emergency Relief for Syria | World Vision Skip to main content

 Tagline

-Syria’s humanitarian crisis has entered its fourteenth year, with ongoing conflict, protracted displacement and economic collapse continuing to place enormous strain on families.
+In 2025, Syria’s humanitarian crisis entered its fourteenth year, with ongoing conflict, protracted displacement and economic collapse continuing to place enormous strain on families.

-As of early 2025, 16.5 million people across Syria need humanitarian assistance, with 1.9 million people facing extreme needs in Rural Damascus alone.
-Living costs have risen sharply, access to basic services remains limited, and health risks, including outbreaks of acute watery diarrhoea and cholera, are increasing.
+As of early 2025, 16.5 million people across Syria needed humanitarian assistance, with 1.9 million people facing extreme needs in Rural Damascus alone.
+Living costs had risen sharply, access to basic services remained limited, and health risks, including outbreaks of acute watery diarrhoea and cholera, were increasing.

-Women and girls are disproportionately affected.
-Many face heightened health risks, violence, psychosocial distress and limited access to essential hygiene and reproductive health supplies.
-Female‑headed households are among the most economically vulnerable, often forced to make impossible choices between food, healthcare and basic dignity needs.
+Women and girls were disproportionately affected.
+Many faced heightened health risks, violence, psychosocial distress and limited access to essential hygiene and reproductive health supplies.
+Female‑headed households were among the most economically vulnerable, often forced to make impossible choices between food, healthcare and basic dignity needs.

-World Vision is delivering emergency relief in Rural Damascus, working with trusted local partner Action For Humanity (AFH) to support women, girls and infants whose basic needs are not being met.
+World Vision delivered emergency relief in Rural Damascus, working with trusted local partner Action For Humanity (AFH) to support women, girls and infants whose basic needs were not being met.

 • 1,200 women